truffle-ai/truffle-ai-sdk/README.md

 The Truffle AI SDK offers a simple way to create and manage serverless AI agents, allowing developers to build applications without worrying about infrastructure complexities.
 Whether it's automating workflows, enhancing customer experiences, or exploring AI capabilities, Truffle AI helps you get started quickly and scale effortlessly.

-## Overview

-With the Truffle AI SDK, developers can easily create and interact with serverless AI agents tailored to their use cases.
-The SDK allows you to create agents, conduct chat interactions, and execute agent functions—all with minimal setup.

 ## Installation

 Install the Truffle AI SDK using npm: